(And here’s what 2600Hz is doing about it)

 If you have ever dealt with phones, chances are you hate provisioning.
 If you do it manually, it is exceedingly tedious.
 If you do it automatically, it can be disastrous.
-Many organizations opt for a homogenous equipment mix, supporting only one Manufacturer with a proprietary provisioning solution because it works and that’s good enough.
+Many organizations opt for a homogeneous equipment mix, supporting only one manufacturer with a proprietary provisioning solution because it works and that’s good enough.

-Here at 2600hz, almost all of our clients run heterogeneous infrastructures, which means we have to handle all different manufacturers so we couldn’t use the proprietary solution.
-Second, we work with a lot of handsets and we realized pretty early on that manual provisioning wouldn’t work for us.
-So we did what any self-respecting group of telecom engineers would do: we built our own provisioner!
-And, since we’re awesome open-source citizens, we’ve made the code publicly available HERE too!
-Let’s take a look at the work we’ve done and why we’re doing it:
+Here at 2600Hz, almost all of our clients run heterogeneous infrastructures, which means we have to handle many different manufacturers so we couldn’t use the proprietary solution.
+In addition, we work with a lot of handsets and we realized pretty early on that manual provisioning wouldn’t work for us.

 Why is this hard?

 It’s actually not that hard to provision a single phone, or even 100 phones.
-Hell, it’s not that hard to provision 1000 phones if they’re at the same site and the same manufacturer.
+Heck, it’s not that hard to provision 1,000 phones if they’re at the same site and made by the same manufacturer.
 See, routers have this awesome option called DHCP Option66 which lets you point phones en masse towards a provisioning server.
 All of the devices that connect to the router will receive a URL in a packet header that points the phone towards the config files.
-This is how the process works, but it’s worth diving into how this works over the WAN in a little more detail.
-Let’s lay out the process for setting up a handset over a Wide Area Network:
+This is how the process works, but it’s worth diving into how this works over the Wide Area Network (WAN) in a little more detail.
+Let’s lay out the process for setting up a handset over a WAN:

 - Provisioning server creates a provisioning profile for the handset containing all of the configuration files (MAC Address used for identification)